hubmapconsortium/documentation/docs/Publications/index.md

   <img src="Publications3-2.png" alt="Success dialog">

- - <mark>Note the HuBMAP ID - </mark> This will allow you to locate your Publication when the Success Dialog is not present.
+ - <mark>Note the HuBMAP ID - </mark> This will allow you to locate your Publication when the Success dialog is not present.
  - The steps above create...
    - A HuBMAP record of your Publication
    - A Globus directory where everything associated with the Publication will be stored
+ - Click the link for the Publication's HuBMAP ID to go directly to your Publication.
- - If no changes are needed, you can click DONE on the "Success" dialog.
+ - If no changes are needed, you can click DONE on the "Success" dialog - whic will close it.

 ## 2. Navigate to Your Publication
- - Click the link for the Publication's HuBMAP ID shown in the dialog above.
-   - OR, in the main Ingest Portal search, enter the Publication's HuBMAP ID and click SEARCH
+ - In the main Ingest Portal search, enter the Publication's HuBMAP ID and click SEARCH
  - This will open the "Publication Information" dialog, where you can update the descripton or other information.

  <img src="Publications3-3.png" alt="Top of Publication information dialog" width="800"> <br />